obsidiandynamics/yconf/README.md

 # About
 YConf is a mapping layer for a one-way conversion of structured documents (XML, JSON, YAML, etc.) into object graphs, specifically optimised for configuration scenarios.
 It is not a general-purpose object serialisation framework; instead, it's like an ORM for configuration artefacts.

-YConf currently supports YAML using the [SnakeYAML](https://bitbucket.org/asomov/snakeyaml) parser.
-Other document formats are on their way.
+YConf currently supports YAML using the [SnakeYAML](https://bitbucket.org/asomov/snakeyaml) parser and JSON using [Gson](https://github.com/google/gson).
+Other document formats and parsers are relatively trivial to add.

 ## Why not use _&lt;insert your favourite parser here&gt;_
 Parsers such as SnakeYAML, Jackson, Gson, Genson, XStream _et al._ already support bidirectional object serialisation.
 And they also support custom (de)serialisers.
 So why the middleman?